Michelle Davies: FLO Maggie Neville and thriller standalones

 Shadow of a doubt | Published November 2020 | Read June 2024

-In Shadow of a doubt, we meet Cara Belling.
+Shadow of a doubt is Cara Belling's story.
 Twenty-six years ago, Cara was eight years old and accused of killing her brother, Matty, who died after being trapped in the curtains of the family home.
 Cara was sent to a psychiatric unit after being diagnosed as delusional because she blamed the murder on a paranormal entity - Limey Stan - she swears was haunting their house.
-After her release from the psychiatric unit, Cara is rejected by her family and placed in foster care.
-Cara is now returning to her childhood home for the first time since her brother's death after learning that her mother, Anita, has passed away.
+She is rejected by her family and placed in foster care after her release from the psychiatric unit.
+The story sees Cara returning to her childhood home for the first time since her brother's death after learning that her mother, Anita, has passed away.

-Cara receives a chilly reception when she returns to her home town for the reading of her mother's will and is shocked to learn that her family home has been left to her.
+Cara receives a chilly reception when she returns to her hometown for the reading of her mother's will.
+She is shocked to learn that her family home has been left to her.
 Cara's Aunt Karen, Anita's sister, feels she is owed the house and wants to sell it and pocket the proceeds.
 Cara moves back into the house and soon feels the presence of Limey Stan once again.

 I was captivated by this book from the outset.
 I loved Cara and felt terribly sorry for her.
-To treat an eight-year-old like that was appalling but at least she had a loving foster family and her foster mother, Anne, always believed in her innocence.
+To treat an eight-year-old like that was appalling.
+At least she had a loving foster family and her foster mother, Anne, always believed in her innocence.

 Rating: ⭐⭐⭐⭐